benchristel/process-to-processes/src/index.md

 - Compare: _Notes on the Synthesis of Form_ to _The Nature of Order_.
 - Therefore, **our judgment of relative life must be our central guiding criterion as we design**.
 There is no other way to get quality/value at a reasonable speed.
 - ...but we also have to confirm that our snap judgments are reasonable, e.g. by asking "who benefits"?
+- We can also automate a lot of judgments about the software components of the system, e.g. with tests, types, and linters.

 ## The Fundamental Process